June 26, 2019

 So, the sprinkles that I use for these recipes?
-These glorious Funfetti Sprinkles from Iced Jems.
+These glorious funfetti sprinkles!
 These are the only ones I have tried so far… that work!
 You can try any supermarket ones, and they will either just disappear completely into the sponge, or just turn green.

 I realise that buying some sprinkles online just for a cake seems a bit OTT, but if you want a good funfetti cake, and you’re in the UK like me and don’t have access to be best sprinkles ever, then it is SO worth it!